radioation/Godot_Rocks/MiniMap/NOTES.md

 which will move the camera around with the player.

-* I want the minimap to show the entire playfield, so I set the SubViewportContainer size to 1/10 of the play area:
+* I want the minimap to show the entire play field, so I set the SubViewportContainer size to 1/10 of the play area:

   `Inspector | Control > Transform > Size` (256.0, 160.0)

-  * I also set the SubViewport's camera zoom to `0.1`
+  * I also set the `SubViewport` camera zoom to `0.1`
     and limits to match the play area:
    `Camera2D > Limit > Left` = 0
    `Camera2D > Limit > right` = 0